Benchmarking on Twitter will be decisive for establishing a successful strategy on this channel.

 In short, benchmarking means performing a thorough analysis of your competitors, through data collection and interpretation, to make the right decisions.
 You’ll get a clear image of what’s happening around you to let you create a successful strategy for your Twitter account.

-How to Perform a Competitive Analysis on Twitter
+Competitive Analysis on Twitter

 Successful Benchmarking on Twitter should start by identifying your direct and indirect competitors.